Skip to content

 Alright, alright, it’s not all sunshine and roses.
 The “percent sales method” does have a few potential downsides.
 First, it can be a bit too simplistic.
 It relies heavily on past performance or projections, which might not accurately reflect future market conditions.
 If a new competitor enters the scene, or there’s a sudden shift in consumer preferences, your projected sales (and therefore your marketing budget) could be way off.
 Also, it can be a bit of a self-fulfilling prophecy.
 If your sales are down, your marketing budget gets cut, which could further hinder your ability to boost sales.
 It doesn’t allow for aggressive growth strategies.
 Competitive analysis is often neglected, and the ability to launch new products on the marketplace can be a struggle.
 Think about your goals; perhaps consider a more dynamic budgeting model to complement the simplicity of this marketing budget strategy.
 If you use this method, keep a close watch and be ready to tweak your percentage as circumstances change.
 Adaptability is key!

-See also Percent Of Sales Method
+See also Sales Report Template

 Images References :